 skip navigation

-The Duties of Mortgage Lenders
+Repossessions - the Duties of Mortgage Lenders

-The instability in the financial markets recently means lenders are taking a tougher stance on lending and repossessions are rising.
-When mortgage arrears are serious and/or there is a breach of the mortgage covenants, the lender will usually seek an order for repossession of the property.
-Once it has possession, it will normally sell it with vacant possession.
-If this course is taken, it becomes responsible for the maintenance of the property from the date on which repossession is granted.
 The lender owes the borrower a duty of care and is accountable to the borrower for its conduct in dealing with the sale, but that duty does not extend to obtaining the best possible price on sale – it must obtain the ‘true market value’ or ‘proper price’.
 In general, as long as the lender obtains a valuation of the property and exercises reasonable judgment, and does a reasonable job in marketing the property, it will have done its duty.

 The contents of this article are intended for general information purposes only and shall not be deemed to be, or constitute legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.